 There's an issue with the Instagram Access Token that you are using.
 Please obtain a new Access Token on the plugin's Settings page.

 If you continue to have an issue with your Access Token then please see this FAQ for more information.

 The way to Dawei

 Due to its geography, Dawei is one of the rainiest places in Myanmar yet it is also one of best walking cities.
 The town is laid out on a grid-like system of wide streets, most of which have sidewalks- a rarity in Myanmar!
 So after your long journey, taking a walk around Dawei is the best way to get a feel for the city.
-Although there are not many sites, per se, there is a lot to see around town.
-Of course there are pagodas, with Shwe Taung Zar Pagoda being the largest and most beautiful, but there are also charming wooden homes, small shops selling smelly dried seafood and an eclectic blend of Indian, Thai and Myanmar cafes.
-You may also stumble upon workshops making wood carvings, processing cashew nuts or packaging areca nuts from the betel tree.
+Although there are not many sights, per se, there is a lot to see around town.
+Of course there are pagodas, with the Shwe Taung Zar Pagoda being the largest and most beautiful, but there are also charming wooden homes, small shops selling smelly, dried seafood and an eclectic blend of Indian, Thai, and Myanmar cafes.
+You may also stumble upon workshops making wood carvings, processing cashew nuts, or packaging areca, also known as betel, nuts..

 Fishing villages and Floating temples

 The next day venture west of Dawei to where the land meets the Andaman Sea.
 There are miles of coastline to explore with beaches, bays, and small villages.
 Start the morning with a trip to a fishing village, arriving in time to see the fishermen unloading their fresh catches from colorfully-painted wooden boats.
 This is a fantastic look at the local fishing industry and the lives of Dawei’s coastal residents.
 Then continue on to Myaw Yit, a small Buddhist pagoda located on a rocky outcrop.
 Although the pagoda itself is not spectacular, the views are great and it is a fun chance to mingle with the locals who come to feed the fish and enjoy the sea breeze.